A-Raafat/rdimlops/README.md

-# rdimlops
+# RDI MLOps Task

-This repo has the UI of the task
+This main branch has the UI of the task

 The UI is done using Jinja2 from FastAPI which takes a template HTML file and connects it to the server.
 You will find the HTML code in `templates/index.html`